jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 There is a tradition of not crossing arms or legs.
 However, I distinguish the joint of the crossing.
-Wrist crossings are fine, but not elbow crossings.
+Wrist crossings are fine, but not crossed arms.
-Similarly, ankle crossings are fine, but not knee crossings.
+Similarly, ankle crossings are fine, but not knee or ankle/knee crossings.
+I do not see any problem with standing on one leg, from a crossing perspective.

 ### Multitasking